Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 11th Avenue Parkmore is a commercial spine with many businesses, some small shops and restaurants.
 Parkmore has a small shopping centre and a filling station at 11th Avenue and Olympia Street (Parkmore Mews).
 River Club has a tiny shopping centre (now listed here), which also serves Duxberry.

-Parkmore is home to Sandton's largest and best-developed park, the Field and Study Centre, which also provides access to the best river trail, the Braamfontein Spruit Hiking Trail.
+Parkmore is home to Sandton's largest and best-developed park, the Field and Study Centre, which also provides access to the best and longest river trail, the Braamfontein Spruit Hiking Trail.
 The park has a recreation hall with many activities, and a tea room, the River Cafe Sandton.

 In between Parkmore, Hurlingham Manor, and Bryanston, is the Hurlingham Pick 'n Pay Centre on William Nicol Drive opposite the end of Republic Road.
 This has an extensive supermarket, bakery, coffee shop / light restaurant, and a number of smaller speciality shops.